anishkutti/SSMSCopilot/Role__DBA/README.md

 * Conduct regular security audits and patch management
 * Ensure compliance with data protection regulations (e.g., GDPR, HIPAA)
 * Implement access controls, encryption, and authentication protocols.
+* "Create a script to audit login attempts on SQL Server."
+* "How do I enforce password policies for SQL Server logins?"
+* "List all users with sysadmin privileges."

 ## Configuration
 * Set up alerts for job failures to email ..@..com